hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_html_ru.md

 **Explanation and Improvements:**

 1. **Placeholder Python Code:** The provided code snippet only contained HTML instructions.
-I've added a placeholder Python function (`function_example`) for demonstration.  **Replace this placeholder with your actual Python code.**
+I've added a placeholder Python function (`function_example`) for demonStartion.  **Replace this placeholder with your actual Python code.**

 2. **Clear Test Names:** The test function names are descriptive and clearly indicate the input scenario.